Home Education UK Private School Fees 2026

 Are sports, music, and extracurricular activities subject to VAT?

 The VAT applies specifically to education and boarding fees.
-Ancillary services that are provided separately from the education contract — including some extracurricular activities, nursery care for children below compulsory school age, and holiday clubs — may have different VAT treatment.
-The specific position depends on how each school structures its fee invoicing, and schools have HMRC guidance on the treatment of closely related supplies.
+Ancillary services provided separately from the education contract — including some extracurricular activities, nursery care for children below compulsory school age, and holiday clubs — may have different VAT treatment.
+The specific position depends on how each school structures its fee invoicing.
 Ask your school's bursar for the specific breakdown applicable to your fee invoice.

 Can grandparents contribute to school fees tax-efficiently?

 Yes.
-Grandparents can use their annual £3,000 gifting allowance free of inheritance tax, and gifts made from surplus income — where the gifting does not affect the donor's standard of living — may be exempt from IHT under the "normal expenditure out of income" exemption.
+Grandparents can use their annual £3,000 gifting allowance free of inheritance tax, and gifts made from surplus income may be exempt under the "normal expenditure out of income" exemption.
 For grandparents with significant investment income who wish to contribute regularly to grandchildren's school fees, this can be structured to reduce the estate systematically.
 Family trusts can also be used, though they are complex and require professional legal and tax advice.
 With fees at £55,000–£65,000 per boarding school child per year, multi-generational fee planning is increasingly relevant.

-Which UK schools have closed or are facing closure due to VAT?
+How many UK private schools have closed due to VAT?

-Fees quoted in this article are sourced from published school fee schedules and independent education guides current as of early 2026, and include VAT where applicable.
-Fee structures change annually.
-Always verify current fees directly with individual schools.
+Fees quoted are sourced from published school fee schedules and independent education guides current as of early 2026, and include VAT where applicable.
+Closure figures and pupil impact data sourced from the Independent Schools Council (January 2026) and published press reporting.
+Fee structures and school circumstances change; always verify current fees directly with individual schools.
 This article is for informational purposes only and does not constitute financial or educational advice.